 As always, we welcome Quincy residents and others to our monthly meetings, and we are looking for new members to bring the ideas and energy to our projects and endeavors.
 For more information or to join, please contact info@QuincyCAN.org.

-- Making small changes that add up to big savings
+Making small changes can add up to big savings.

 See for yourself.
 We’ll demonstrate some gadgets that can help you identify energy-saving opportunities at home.
 Then you can try them out yourself.